 Please read below for answers to commonly asked questions regarding changes to undergraduate research policies and procedures due to COVID-19.
 We will be updating this page in response to our monitoring of the situation.
 (Page last updated June 8, 2021)

-1. Can WashU undergraduates conduct research this fall as an enrolled student?
+1. Can WashU undergraduates conduct research this summer as an enrolled student?

 All undergraduates are permitted to participate in research if they are working remotely.

 Faculty who have decided to allow WashU undergrads to conduct in-person research activities within their research group should carefully consider and plan for how to reduce time in close proximity with the students but still provide outstanding training, mentorship, and oversight of their research experience.
 All undergraduate students engaging in in-person research must be added to the research ramp-up plans and have these reviewed by the entity that is reviewing and approving the plans (in some schools, this is done at the school level and at others, it is done at the department level).